gordoncaister/node-db-challenge/README.md

 - [x] What do we need in order to have a _many to many_ relationship between two tables.

-  A joiner table, a table that has a one to many relationship with both of the many tables
+  A joiner table, a table that has a one to many relationship with both of the "many" tables

 ## Minimum Viable Product